 Secondary oxidation systems like Ozone and AOP can destroy urea and other nitrogen compounds that are precursors to chloramines.
 They can also destroy chloramines themselves.
 But they are limited by being point-of-contact systems, meaning the water must circulate through the pump room to be touched by O3 or hydroxyl radicals.

 When water has an adequate residual of enzymes, the enzymes serve as the first line of attack against urine (minus the nitrogen itself).
 It makes a tremendous impact on water quality and clarity, and also helps with air quality.
 To finish the job for indoor pools, the Paddock Evacuator is a must.

 Dear aquatics industry: I challenge us to change how we treat water.
 Coming from a swimming background, I can tell you that enzymes can be embraced by our community.
 Enzyme-treated water feels better, tastes better, and doesn't dry out our skin as much.
 Enzymes are a huge advancement in water science, and it is something you can easily (and affordably) take advantage of.

-Swimmers won't stop peeing in the pool, but urine luck...enzymes can help chlorine handle it.
+Swimmers won't stop peeing in the pool, but urine luck...enzymes and secondary oxidation can help chlorine handle it.